66 / ES 95me

 Required texts (readings are not optional)

-Lehrman and Tully, What is MIDI?, available at the main music department office (not required if you have taken Music 64 or 65)
+Lehrman and Tully, What is MIDI?, available from the instructor (not required if you have taken Music 64 or 65)

 Course Pack at Gnomon Copy, Boston Avenue

 Articles on Web, as assigned

 Class Participation (including attendance): 25%